INXS: 1990–1997: From X to Elegantly Wasted

 Welcome to Wherever You Are, produced by Mark Opitz and released in August 1992, was an experimental album using sitars and a 60-piece orchestra while adding a more "raw" sound.
 It received good critical reviews reaching No. 1 in the UK and in Sweden; No. 2 in Australia and Switzerland, and No. 3 in Norway, but had less chart success in the US (peaking at No. 16).
 Singles from the album included "Taste It" and "Baby Don't Cry", which were Top 20 successes in UK but had less success in US and Australian markets.

+In August 1992, Hutchence suffered a fractured skull in an altercation in Copenhagen.
+He was left with brain damage.
+The injury led to periods of depression and increased levels of aggression.
+According to Beers, Hutchence brandished a knife and threatened to kill him during the 1993 recording of Full Moon, Dirty Hearts.
+Beers recalled, "Over those six weeks, Michael threatened or physically confronted nearly every member of the band."

 Full Moon, Dirty Hearts, produced by Opitz, was released in November 1993 and peaked at No. 3 on the UK charts, No. 4 in Australia, No. 8 in Sweden, No. 9 in Switzerland, No. 14 in Norway; it did not reach the Top 50 in the US.
 The title track featured The Pretenders' Chrissie Hynde, and another track--"Please (You Got That)"—featured Ray Charles.
 The band made a full video album for the record using unknown Australian students to direct with help from Richard Lowenstein.
-Full Moon, Dirty Hearts received mixed reviews, and was the last record under INXS' contract with Atlantic in the States.
-The band took time off to rest and be with their families, while Hutchence remained in the public eye through modelling and film acting.
+Full Moon, Dirty Hearts received mixed reviews.
+It was the last record under INXS's contract with Atlantic in the States.

-In 1997, the group released a comeback album titled Elegantly Wasted, which garnered mixed reviews.
-It fared respectably in Australia (No. 14), Canada (No. 14), France (No. 30), UK (No. 16) (where INXS had more success in the 1990s than in the 1980s), Belgium (No. 7), Switzerland (No. 13), but only No. 41 in US.
+In 1997, INXS released a comeback album entitled Elegantly Wasted.
+It fared respectably in Australia (No. 14), Canada (No. 14), France (No. 30), UK (No. 16) (where INXS had more success in the 1990s than in the 1980s), Belgium (No. 7), Switzerland (No. 13), but only reached No. 41 in US.

-On 22 November 1997, Michael Hutchence was found dead in his Sydney Ritz-Carlton hotel room.
+On 22 November 1997, Hutchence was found dead in his Sydney Ritz-Carlton hotel room.
 On 6 February 1998, New South Wales State Coroner Derrick Hand presented his report, which ruled that Hutchence's death was a suicide while depressed and under the influence of drugs and alcohol.
-Despite the official coroner's report, there was continued speculation that Hutchence's death was accidental.